FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Templates/syllabus_template.md

 ## Location
 - where it will be available
+- physical location
-- physical location or link to virtual room
+- URL link to  resources (and virtual room if online)

-## Training Overview
+## Training Description
 - what is the main goal/purpose of this training
 - short training description

 ## Target audience
 - target audience description

+## Expertise Level / Skill Level
+- beginner / intermediate / advanced

+## Primary Language
+English

+## Access Cost
+N

 ## Prerequisites
 - if any